7mind/blog/lightweight-reflection.md

   ) extends AppliedReference
 ```

 There are many ways this model can be improved.
-For example it's better to use a `NonEmptyList` in `FullReference` and `Lambda`, some prefixes, allowed by the model, are invalid,  etc, etc. Though it may do the job.
-Also it provides equality check for free in case we follow some simple rules while building our tags.
+For example it's better to use a `NonEmptyList` in `FullReference` and `Lambda`, some prefixes, allowed by the model, are invalid,  etc, etc.

+Also there are some issues:

+- Path-dependent types will use their names instead of

+Though it does the job.
+Also it provides equality check for free in case the tags are being built in some kind of a normal form.
 I would be happy to get any improvement proposals.

 ## The logic behind

-In this section we will consider primary caveats I faced and and design choices I made while working on my implementation.
+In this section I will consider some caveats I faced and and design choices I made while working on my implementation.

 ### Compile time: type lambdas and kind projector

 Type lambdas are represented as `PolyTypeApi`.
 They always have empty `typeArgs` list and at least one element in `typeParams` list.
-We may access lambda result type using `.resultType.dealias` methods.
+Lambda result type may be accessed with `.resultType.dealias` methods.

 Unfortunately, the following things require different approach

 -  type lambdas encoded with type projections,
 - code produced by [Kind Projector](https://github.com/typelevel/kind-projector) ---  a plugin, providing us a way to encode type lambdas in scala with sane syntax.

 In both of the cases `takesTypeArgs` returns `true` but the types are not instances of `PolyTypeApi`.
-So we have to make sure that we call `etaExpand` before we process our lambda --- to make sure that we are processing an actual lambda.
+So it's important to call `etaExpand` before processing the lambda.

 Next thing is: result type of a type lambda is always an applied type.
-Lambda parameters are visible as concrete types there:  in case we have `type L[A] = List[A]` result type of such a lambda will be `List[A]` where `A` is a "concrete" type.
+Lambda parameters are visible as concrete types there: for the following lambda: `type L[A] = List[A]` the result type would be `List[A]` where `A` is a "concrete" type.

-So, when we process a type lambda we need to figure out argument names first, then recurse into result type substituting type parameters with corresponding lamda parameters.
+So, before type lambda can be processed it's argument names need to be recovered.
+Then the alghoritm should recurse into the result type substituting type parameters with corresponding lamda parameters.

 An example: